muety/anchr/README.md

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/n1try)

 Anchr is a useful little helper or toolbox or the like for common tasks on the internet.
-The official hosted version is available at [anchr.io](https://anchr.io).
-There's also an [Android App](https://github.com/n1try/anchr-android) for Anchr link collections.
+It comes with an [Android App](https://github.com/n1try/anchr-android) for Anchr link collections.

+ℹ️ The official hosted version, formerly available at [anchr.io](https://anchr.io), has been **discontinued**.
+To use Anchr, you will need you own, self-hosted instance from now on.

 ![](https://anchr.io/i/9w5si.png)

-## What does it do?
+## 🗒 What does it do?
 The idea arised when someday I considered it useful to have a collection of web links or bookmarks – like those you have in Chrome or Firefox – accessible from everywhere without needing to synchronize your browser profile.
 Just like if you’re anywhere on an other PC, find a useful article on the internet and want to save it quickly for later at home.
 This is what Anchr’s __collections__ feature does.
 It saves links – with an optional description for easier search and separated into seperate categories / collections.

 The second feature is to __upload images__.
 You can easily upload one or more photos from your computer oder mobile device and send them to friends or include them into forum posts or the like.
 Special with Anchr’s image hosting is that users are given the opportunity to client-sided encrypt images with a password.
 As a result no one without the password will ever see their photos’ content.